ethanmaxey/ethanmaxey/README.md

 - Visiting National Parks and enjoying nature 🌲
 - I have been to 35 out of the 63 of the US National Parks!
 - I have a little indoor plant garden

-## :bulb: Fun Facts About Me
-- I enjoy exploring new technologies and finding ways to solve real-world problems with code.

 ## :email: Reach Out To Me
 - You can reach out to me at ethanm113@gmail.com.